hmito/esj73web/childcare_en.md

 ### Fees

-We will announce it after it is decided at the December meeting of the Board of Directors of the Ecological Society.
+The rate is planned to be ¥1,000 per hour.
+It will be formally decided at the December meeting of the Board of Directors of the Ecological Society.

 ### Registration

-To be updated (in late December).
+Please apply directly to Poppins Service Kyoto.
+After using the childcare room, an invoice will be mailed directly to the user from Poppins Service Kyoto around April 10, 2026.
+Please pay the usage fee to Poppins Service Kyoto.

 ## Family Lounge